Las Vegas shooting: Remembering the fallen

 “We are saddened by this tragic loss of such a promising young life,” Fresno State President Joseph I. Castro said in a statement.

-“I am devastated that such a wonderful student and gifted teacher died in this attack,” Dr. Lori Clune, a history professor who was Meadows’ advisor, said.
+“I am devastated that such a wonderful student and gifted teacher died in this attack,” Dr. Lori Clune, a history professor who was Meadows’ adviser, said.
 “It is a tragic loss.”

 The Taft Union High School has planned a candlelight vigil to honor Meadows and the other victims of the attack.